 Preparing for your appointmentBy Mayo Clinic staff

 Make an appointment with your usual eye care provider if you notice changes in your vision.
-If it's determined that you have cataracts, you may be referred to an eye specialist who can perform cataract surgery (ophthalmologist).
+If your doctor determines that you have cataracts, then you may be referred to an eye specialist who can perform cataract surgery (ophthalmologist).

 What you can do